 There is bus service and train service to both Fairbanks and Anchorage.
-You need to do some research though.
-There are some airlines that fly into Fairbanks that don't land in Anchorage which may offer a better price or times.
+You will want to do some research though- there are some airlines that fly into Fairbanks that don't land in Anchorage which may offer a better price or times.

 We can book your tickets on any combination of these you wish and we sell discount tickets for travel on the Alaska Railroad and of course on most of the local tours.
 You can learn more by clicking HERE.

 We are located about 13 miles from the park entrance.
 The park entrance is home to the Wilderness Access Center or 'The WAC'.
 The WAC is where you get tickets to go into the park on their shuttles and from where their shuttles depart.
 If you have a car, that is the best way to get there, and they have a large parking lot with free parking.
 Leave the hostel and turn left.
 At Mile 237 turn left onto the Park Road.
 About a mile up that road you will see a sign for the WAC which is on your right.
 If you don't have a car, the WAC is where our shuttle picks you up and drops you off.
 Another thing to keep in mind: the Park usually refers to their buses into the park as shuttles and their tour busses as busses.

 Now, this part is important- TRAVELING INTO THE PARK: